ErikSchierboom/blog/content/posts/building-a-javascript-library-part-7-cdn.md

 ---
 title: "Building a JavaScript library - part 7: CDN"
 date: 2015-11-07
 tags:
-  - JavaScript
+  - javascript
-  - Knockout
+  - knockout
-  - CDN
+  - cdn
 ---

 This is the seventh and last in a [series of posts]({{< ref "/posts/building-a-javascript-library" >}}) that discuss the steps taken to publish our library.
 In our [previous post]({{< ref "/posts/building-a-javascript-library-part-6-typescript" >}}), we added TypeScript support to our library.
 This post will show how we added our library to a Content Delivery Network.